 How to Become a Police Officer in Boston

-For those who meet these qualifications, the first step to becoming a Boston police officer is to pass the Mass State Civil Service Exam.
+For those who meet these qualifications, the first step to becoming a Boston police officer is to pass the Massachusetts State Civil Service Exam.
 This exam is only offered every two years, and prospective recruits must have earned a passing score to be eligible to apply for sworn officer positions with the BPD.
 Candidates must next achieve a passing score on the written police exam.
 Like any major city’s police force, the Boston Police Department also requires that prospective officers undergo a number of physical, mental, and psychological examinations.
-During the recruitment process, all candidates must submit to an extensive background check, which frequently includes a polygraph exam.
+During the recruitment process, all candidates must complete an extensive background check, which frequently includes a polygraph exam.
 Those who succeed in the screening and interview process will be eligible to join an upcoming class as recruits in the Boston Police Academy.

 For more information on the process to become a cop in a typical metro area, see 10 Steps to Becoming a Police Officer on our homepage.

 Boston Police Department Information